tonethar/IGME-430-Spring-2021/projects/project-1.md

     - ONE image:
       - https://p1-430-stub-2105.herokuapp.com/joke-image.jpg

- **5) Required status codes:**
+ **5) Required HTTP status codes:**
-   - You app is required to send the following status codes at the appropriate time:
+   - Your app is required to send the following HTTP status codes at the appropriate time:
      - `200`, `201`, `204`, `400`, `404`
    - In your documentation, tell us where & when in the app these status codes are sent, example:
       - "`200` is sent for all successful HTML requests, and when the `/get-joke` endpoint is called"